 Problems with specific muscles or joints should definitely be discussed with a doctor before you create your workout plan.
 You also need to clear with your physician any heart disorders, high blood pressure, or seizures.

 Once you have the go-ahead to start your weight training program, you can begin your workout plan.
-Be sure to follow safety guidelines on all exercises to avoid risk of injuries:
+Be sure to follow safety guidelines on all exercises to avoid the risk of injuries:

 Learn proper breathing techniques to avoid holding your breath in order to keep the oxygen flowing.